RBS commits to Climate Group initiatives to accelerate climate action

 Electric vehicles - RBS will switch 300 vehicles to electric and encourage staff uptake of electric vehicles by building on the 12 charge points it already offers; the bank will provide a further 450 by 2025 and 600 by 2030.

-Energy productivity – RBS will reduce its energy consumption by 40% by 2025 against its 2015 baseline.
+Energy productivity – RBS will reduce its energy productivity by 40% by 2025 against its 2015 baseline.

 Renewable power – RBS is already committed to 100% renewable electricity by 2025.
 The bank has already achieved 100% renewable electricity in the UK and Ireland, and has achieved 75% renewable electricity worldwide.